Tears came a surprise, unbidden.

 The one thing I can’t get.

-I sat there in that ballroom with tears running down my face wishing for one thing: one more chance to tuck my firstborn into bed at night; one more chance to make him a cup of tea and a chocolate chip cookie; one more chance to tie his shoes.
+I sat there in that ballroom with tears running down my face wishing for one thing: one more chance to tuck my firstborn into bed at night; one more chance to make him a cup of tea and a chocolate chip cookie; one more chance to tie his shoes, he would always ask me how to wear basketball shoes, and I never actually payed attention to that question.

 He’s 19.
 It’s not going to happen.